srishtisan/CapOneSES/README.md

 To run on an Android device:
 Download the APK onto the device, and then run.

 Paste or type a URL of an article into the text field.
-(The program is optimized for Washington Post articles, explanation following.)
+(The program is optimized for Washington Post articles, explanation following).

 Hit 'Summarize,' and wait a bit for the results to load.
 On most modern devices, this should be no longer than a couple of seconds.